something scattered

 I was glad Brontë asked us to go out.
 The dinner table hadn’t felt like this.
 I don’t know why.
 Maybe the holy of holies exists to give people a reason to gather on the porch outside it.

 Brontë asked if she was turning pink too.
-Her sisters told her stand in the middle of the yard.
+Her sisters told her to stand in the middle of the yard.
 She ran out with her arms stretched out and then turned back towards them.
 Pink!
 Her older sisters declared.
 Pink!
 She shouted back.
 I love you, sugars I yelled.
 And then I put my last sour chip on my last bite of sandwich.
-I popped it in my mouth and it tasted like communion.
+I popped it in my mouth, and it tasted like communion.

 As I considered my children in that light, I couldn’t help thinking we’ve missed something.
 A piece of evidence that what we call the laws of physics are really just the contact points where we can sense existence being held together.